 Testicular torsion is an emergency.
-Surgery is needed right away in most cases to relieve pain and swelling and to prevent the loss of the testicle.
-For the best results, surgery should be done within 6 hours after symptoms begin.
+In most cases, surgery is needed right away to relieve pain and swelling and to prevent the loss of the testicle.
+For the best results, surgery should be done within 4 hours after symptoms begin.
 By 12 hours, a testicle may become damaged so badly that it has to be removed.

 Risks of this surgery are:

-This surgery is most often done as an emergency so there is often too little time to have medical tests beforehand.
-You may have an imaging test (usually ultrasound) to check for blood flow and tissue death.
+Most of the time, this surgery is done as an emergency, so there is often too little time to have medical tests beforehand.
+You may have an imaging test (most often ultrasound) to check for blood flow and tissue death.

-Most of the time you will be given pain medicine and sent to a urologist for surgery as soon as possible.
+Most of the time, you will be given pain medicine and sent to a urologist for surgery as soon as possible.

-Pain medicine, rest, and ice packs will relieve pain and swelling after surgery.
+- Pain medicine, rest, and ice packs will relieve pain and swelling after surgery.

-Do not put the ice directly on your skin.
+- Do not put the ice directly on your skin.
 Wrap it in a towel or cloth.

-Rest at home for several days.
+- Rest at home for several days.
 You may wear a scrotal support for a week after surgery.

-Avoid strenuous activity for 1 to 2 weeks.
-Start doing your normal activities slowly.
+- Avoid strenuous activity for 1 to 2 weeks.
+Slowly start doing your normal activities.

-You may resume sexual activity after about 4 to 6 weeks.
+- You may resume sexual activity after about 4 to 6 weeks.

 If surgery is done in time, you should have a complete recovery.
 When it is done within 12 hours after symptoms begin, the testicle can be saved most of the time.

-If one testicle has to be removed, the remaining healthy testicle should provide enough hormones for normal male growth, sex life, and fertility.
+If 1 testicle has to be removed, the remaining healthy testicle should provide enough hormones for normal male growth, sex life, and fertility.

 Ban KM, Easter JS.
 Selected urologic problems In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, Pa: Mosby Elsevier; 2013:chap 99.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 99.

 Barthold JS.
 Abnormalities of the testes and scrotum and their surgical management.
 In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 132.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 132.